JazzCore/neocomplcache-ultisnips/README.rst

 NeoComplCache-UltiSnips
 =======================

+**Warning: UltiSnips now supports neocomplete snippets completion by default.
+This should be used only if you're using neocomplcache.**

 This is a NeoComplCache extension that provides UltiSnips integration.
 It adds UltiSnips snippets to NeoComplCache completion and properly sets mappings for correct snippet expanding and jumping.

 Installation